-Key service criteria Target level of service Measurement Current performance Performance target 2018/2019 - 2020/2021 Maintenance of reticulation network.
+Key service criteria Target level of service Measurement Current performance Performance target 2018/2019 - 2020/2021 Mandatory performance measure two: Provide a reliable supply of water (see table 3, page 27).
+Maintenance of reticulation network.
 Performance measure two: The percentage of real water loss from Council's networked reticulation system (including a description of the methodology used to calculate this) 2018/2019: 58% in Westport only.
 A replacement programme continues to be in place to address areas of significant water loss.
 Most of the leaks are related to the trunk main, there will be a focus moving forward on a staged replacement of the trunk main which is one of the main contributors to water loss.
 A Pressure Reduction Valve (PRV) is to be installed in future years will also reduce the amount of water leakage.
 Refer to page 27 for further details.
 (2017/2018: 58% in Westport only.
 A replacement programme is in place to address areas of significant water loss.)
 20%